2025 Ivy League women's basketball tournament

-The 2025 Ivy League Women's Basketball Tournament, popularly referred to as "Ivy Madness", is the scheduled postseason women's basketball tournament for the Ivy League of the 2024–25 NCAA Division I women's basketball season.
+The 2025 Ivy League Women's Basketball Tournament, popularly referred to as "Ivy Madness", was the postseason women's basketball tournament for the Ivy League of the 2024–25 NCAA Division I women's basketball season.
 It was held on March 14 and 15, 2025, at the Pizzitola Sports Center on the campus of Brown University in Providence, Rhode Island.
 The winner, Harvard, received the Ivy League's automatic bid to the 2025 NCAA Tournament.

 Seeds

-The top four teams in the Ivy League regular-season standings will qualify for the tournament and will be seeded according to their records in conference play, resulting in a Shaughnessy playoff.
+The top four teams in the Ivy League regular-season standings qualified for the tournament and were seeded according to their records in conference play, resulting in a Shaughnessy playoff.
 If a tie for any of the top four positions exists, tiebreakers are applied in the following order: